kikrishn/Blog/about.md

 pieces in the vast puzzle of mathematics have fallen into place for you." -- David Eisenbud.

+- Pablo Casals, at the age of 95, was asked why he still practiced six hours every day.
+He answered "Because I think I'm making progress."

 - "The most useful piece of advice I would give to a mathematics student is always to suspect an impressive sounding Theorem if it does not have a special case which is both simple and non-trivial." -- Sir Michael Atiyah

+- "Dedication is the difference between what you want now and what you want more" --